-Learn everything about Chateau Haut Bergey Graves, Pessac Leognan, Bordeaux with wine tasting notes, wine and food pairing tips, best vintages, a history of the property and information on the vineyards and winemaking.
+Learn everything about Chateau Haut Bergey, Pessac Leognan, Bordeaux with wine tasting notes, wine and food pairing tips, best vintages, a history of the property, and information on the vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau Haut Bergey History, Overview